WATCH: Carrie Fisher Nailed Her Star Wars Audition With Harrison Ford

-See the footage of the late actress going through her lines with her soon-to-be co-star.
+See the late actress going through her lines with her soon-to-be co-star one year on from her sad passing.

-The actress is best known for her portrayal of Princess Leia in the original Star Wars trilogy, and when you watch her audition for 1977’s Star Wars: Episode IV – A New Hope, it's easy to see why she got the part.
+The actress was best known for her iconic portrayal of Princess Leia, and when you watch her audition for 1977’s Star Wars: Episode IV – A New Hope, it's easy to see why she got the part.

 Carrie Fisher died, aged 60, four days after suffering a cardiac arrest on a flight from London to LA.